This project will demonstrate how to

 Calibrate Your Meters

 If you place your power meter inline while you are taking this measurement, you can then calibrate it to your calculated power output measurement.
-You will then know the power measurements into the dummy load, or any 50 Ohm resistive load, are quite accurate.
-Your meters will no longer read 85 watts when your rig is really putting out 105 watts.
+You will then know your meter's power measurements into any 50 Ohm resistive load, are quite accurate.
+Your meters will no longer read 85 watts when your rig is really putting out 105 watts!

 I hope you like the project, I had a lot of fun building mine, this page, and causing aggrevation.
 AI4JI

 I have put together several of these as kits for our local clubs.
 They make great group projects as well as VERY accurate and useful pieces of test equipment.